youngbryanyu/simple-app-config/README.md

 }
 ```

-The below code demonstrates how to retrieve config values.
+The below code demonstrates how to retrieve configuration values.
 You can retrieve a nested value within your configuration file by using `.` as a delimiter like shown in the example.
 If you really want to have dots in the names of your keys, you can escape them with a backslash.
 ```typescript
 import Config from 'simple-app-config';